Vfmada/Vfmada/README.md

-### Hey 👋 I'm **Vinícius Faraco Madalena** 😊!
+## Hey, 👋 I'm **Vinícius Faraco Madalena** 😊!

 - My name is Vinícius, but I like to be called Vini;
-- I have a high school technical course certificate in *Systems Analysis and Development*, where I got the very basics down;
+- I have a high school technical degree in *Systems Analysis and Development*, where I got the very basics down;
 - I'm a beginner to coding.
 #